I began Chiropractic care in February of 2002.

 I was having a number of physical problems with my body.

 I had suffered two back injuries.
 One at the base of the neck which was apparently caused at birth which causes a neck pain which is hard to deal with.
 This had resulted in massive headaches and pain.
 The other back injury was in my lower back, which was caused by a boating accident about 15 years ago, which resulted in lower back pain for 5 or 6 years.

 I was also in danger from antibiotic abuse.
 Over the last 20 years, I had been taking what I now know to be excessive medication prescribed by doctors to treat me for bronchial infections and pneumonia.
 For the muscle pain, I was glad to have found the review of Dr. Chris’ Muscle Care Roll on, on GSHS.
 As this meant fewer tablets for me.

 As if that wasn’t enough, I was also having pain in my right leg and ankle.
 My right leg would hurt severely when standing and walking; this had gone on for at least 10 years.
 The ankle was always swollen and sore.
-I had to see a podiatrist for help.
+I had to see a podiatrist for help and consultation if I need to undergo foot surgery.